 I should say, Apish and the organization he works for: Waves for Change (W4C).
-When I was looking for a surf lesson during our stay in Cape Town, I used Airbnb Experiences; I liked their focus on local development and wanted something that didn’t have a strong tour-y vibe.
+When I looked for a surf lesson during our stay in Cape Town, I used Airbnb Experiences—I liked their focus on local development and wanted something that didn’t have a strong tour-y vibe.
 I booked Surf with Purpose, something Airbnb calls a Social Impact Experience.
 That means that 100% of what you pay for the Experience go directly to the host’s organization.
 When I read more about what they do, I couldn’t have been happier.

-Waves for Change has developed an award-winning program to improve the well-being and emotional stability of young people who have been adversely affected by violence and abuse in the townships of Cape Town.
-They’ve termed it surf therapy—you can listen to the founder of the program talk about what is down at the bottom..
+At the heart of Waves for Change is an award-winning program designed to improve the well-being and emotional stability of young people who have been adversely affected by violence and abuse in the townships of Cape Town.
+They call it surf therapy—you can listen to the founder of the program talk about what is down at the bottom.

 From an initial reach of 10 children in the township of Masiphumelele, W4C has since grown to reach more than 400 children, teachers, and parents every year.
 Apish told us that he works six days a week with rotating groups of kids.
 He and the other instructors teach life skills, surfing, and lifeguarding, giving the kids mentorship and a sense of value and community.
 The kids start the program at age 10, and stay for 2-3 years, though Waves for Change stays invested in them after they’ve moved on.

 We cannot recommend this experience enough.
 First of all, the surf lesson was wonderful— Apish was a straight-forward, patient instructor who really made you feel comfortable as you gained confidence in the waves.
-The lesson took place at Muizenberg beach.
+The lesson took place at Muizenberg beach, which is considered one of the best places to learn to surf.
 At low tide, the beach typically has nice, gentle waves, and the sand is clean and smooth underfoot.
 The day we were there the water was more like a washing machine—which was good in that there were lots of waves, but bad in that you got swished around a decent bit.
-The area around Muizenberg is really sweet and bohemian, with a classic beach town vibe, plenty of little shops and cafés to poke into, and a wide sandy area for relaxing when you’re down with the lesson.
+The area around Muizenberg is really sweet and bohemian, with a classic beach town vibe.
+There are plenty of little shops and cafés to poke into, and a wide sandy area for relaxing when you’re down with the lesson.

 What we really found of value in this experience, however, wasn’t just the surf instruction.
 After the lesson, Apish drove us to his township, Masiphumelele (pronounced Mas-i-poom-i-lay-lay), which is named after a Xhosa word that translates to, “We will succeed.”
 Masiphumelele is a 15-20 minute drive away, but at least a two-hour walk for the kids that live there and visit the beach to participate in the program.
 On the way, we passed one of the boys Apish works with.
 As he rolled down the window to wave, he told us the story of how he used to collect metal on his own childhood walks to the beach, which he would then sell at a scrapyard to get money for food.